aliyun/terraform-provider-alicloud/website/docs/r/vswitch.html.markdown

 * `vswitch_name` - (Optional, Available in 1.119.0+) The name of the switch.
 Defaults to null.
 * `description` - (Optional) The switch description.
 Defaults to null.
 * `tags` - (Optional, Available in v1.55.3+) A mapping of tags to assign to the resource.
+* `enable_ipv6` - (Optional, Available in 1.201.0+) Specifies whether to enable the IPv6 CIDR block.
+Valid values: `false` (Default): disables IPv6 CIDR blocks. `true`: enables IPv6 CIDR blocks.
+* `ipv6_cidr_block_mask` - (Optional, Available in 1.201.0+) The last 8 bits of the switch's IPv6 segment, taking values: 0~255.
+This parameter is only supported to be configured when the VPC to which the switch belongs is IPv6 enabled.

 ### Timeouts